lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/create-user-account.md

 <h2 class="heading-36" id="section-3">3.
 Use consistent and unambiguous language</h2>

-For consistency with other GOV.UK services, use the phrase ‘Create an account’ on the appropriate screens rather than ‘Register’, ‘Sign-up’ or something else.
+For consistency with other LGSS services, use the phrase ‘Create an account’ on the appropriate screens rather than ‘Register’, ‘Sign-up’ or something else.

 Similarly, use labels like ‘Create a username’ and ‘Create a password’ rather than ‘Username’ and ‘Password’, so people understand that they're not being asked to enter existing ones.